 - The plan is supposed to evaluate bidders against the proposal evaluation criteria.

 However, government contracting agencies make mistakes.
 Unless you file a timely bid protest and can articulate the legal mistake before the court, you will find yourself giving up a lucrative government contract.

-- Understanding the underlying source selection regulations can often avoid costly mistakes.
+- Understanding the underlying FAR source selection regulations can often avoid costly mistakes.

 - Learning the selection process is about the only way to adequately deal with agency source selection evaluation mistakes.

 Source Evaluation Board Members

 Source selection evaluation board personnel have various technical backgrounds that are essential to a proper technical proposal evaluation of bids.
 Members can also include cost experts and other key players.
 Typically, there is not a regulation that mandates who should be on a source selection authority panel board.
 For large procurements, agencies may assign chairpersons and various levels of team leaders to make decisions on the Source Selection Evaluation Committee.